Meat is

 better.

 With this approach, Omeat can create any kind of delicious, lip-smacking meat and nutritionally optimize it.
+Imagine all the protein, iron, and micronutrients but with less saturated fat and zero antibiotics or human growth hormones.

 Animal Welfare Statement